 Tips to Make Pineapple Chicken and Rice

-- Stir the cornstarch slurry into the sauce slowly to avoid lumps.
+- Stir the cornstarch slurry well and pour it in slowly while stirring to avoid tiny lumps.

-- Add pineapple chunks at the end to keep them intact.
+- Add pineapple chunks near the end so they warm through but stay intact.

 Common Mistakes to Avoid